FAQ

 Can I make up class sessions or outings that I miss because of a legitimate excuse?

-We encourage you to do everything that you can to make the classroom sessions and outings with your own group.
-You can usually arrange to do a specific class session with another area group if you are forced to miss one.
-Your group leader will discuss with you options if you miss an outing.
-Making up an outing requires both the approval of your group leader and the group leader in the make-up area.
+You should plan on attending all classroom sessions and outings with your area’s assigned group.
+You may be able to arrange to do a specific class session with another area group if you are forced to miss one; however, the availability of make-up classes and outings is not guaranteed.
+Your group leader will discuss options with you if you miss an outing.

 What is the required textbook?